Feeding that ensures optimal breeding animals

 Conditions in the growth period should be adjusted according to the desired design of the breeding animals.
 The table shown below outlines the goal for the optimal DanBred gilt at the time of first insemination (except for gilts in nucleus herds):

 |Avg. daily gain, from 30 kg to first mating||750-800 g/day|

 *For boars, the same criteria should apply in terms of the recommendations on average daily gain.

 Feed, and water supply in the rearing unit

 The design of gilts at the time of first insemination depends to a high extent on feeding principles and the quality of the feed.
 First and foremost it should be underlined that breeding animals are to be fed as breeding animals, and not finishers.

 Nutrition and feeding are the foundation of animal growth, composition, and general health.
-Feed composition must ensure the actual physical needs of animal, at all times.
-The general focus when feeding breeding animals are leg and bone strength as well as a controlled growth to ensure improved longevity and quality of the animals.
-It is important to maintain an optimal growth curve throughout the period, ensuring high quality animals.
+Feed composition must ensure the actual physical needs of animals, at all times.
+The general focus when feeding breeding animals is leg and bone strength as well as controlled growth to ensure improved longevity and quality of the animals.
+It is important to maintain an optimal growth curve throughout the period, ensuring high-quality animals.

 |Age, days||Age, weeks||Weight, kg||Avg. daily gain (g/day)|